rohan2817/Helper/README.md

 ## HelperActivity

-This is the abstract activity which can be used to create activities easily.
+An abstract activity which can be used to create activities easily without writing the boilerplate code.
 It comes with methods which are required frequently.
 It helps in keeping activity's code clean and readable.
 Here is sample activity created using `HelperActivity`

 ```java